 Death by Echoes

-The one phrase that has echoed through my entire adult life—the phrase first heard in the group therapy I’d undergone decades ago: How do we know we’re not dead already?
+The one phrase that has echoed through my entire adult life—first heard in group therapy among those of us who had survived near-death experiences during a war: How do we know we’re not dead already?

-It was said among those of us who were physically recovering from other near-death experiences while performing our duties during a war that had officially started, months after I found myself in that first therapy group in Naples.
-That group came about after I woke up in an ICU in Germany, not being able to feel my arms and legs, after having been in a coma that led to my needing to physically recover—something I suddenly remembered while undergoing the extensive surgeries now, each time a nurse anesthetist would ask me to hold my arm or leg as they positioned me on the operating table because those body parts would already be dead due to a nerve block I needed to be awake for while they injected it—
+That first group came about after I woke up in an ICU in Germany, not being able to feel my arms and legs, after having been in a coma—something I suddenly remembered while undergoing the extensive surgeries now, each time a nurse anesthetist would ask me to hold my arm or leg as they positioned me on the operating table because those body parts would already be dead due to a nerve block I needed to be awake for while they injected it—

 Look—